BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 Navigate to [AMT-Sandbox for worker](https://workersandbox.mturk.com/), login use your Amazon account.

 In order to be a worker, an Amazon account for AMT worker needs to be registered.
-If you failed to login, create your Amazon account first.
+Create your Amazon account first if you do not have one.
-You can use the email used to create the AWS account.
+You can use the email used to create the AWS account for the registeration.

 <img width="200" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/47af8313-d705-4ff9-94cf-c4718633dbe1">